microsoft/Docker-PowerShell/README.md

 `dotnet restore`

-`dotnet publish .\\src\\Docker.PowerShell -o .\\src\\Docker.PowerShell\\bin\\Module\\Docker.PowerShell -r win`
+`dotnet publish .\\src\\Docker.PowerShell -o .\\src\\Docker.PowerShell\\bin\\Module\\Docker -r win`

-This will produce the PowerShell module  at ".\src\Docker.PowerShell\bin\Module\Docker.PowerShell" in the project folder.
+This will produce the PowerShell module  at ".\src\Docker.PowerShell\bin\Module\Docker" in the project folder.
 If Visual Studio is not already installed, the dotnet CLI may require an additional installation of the .NET 4.6 developer pack (https://www.microsoft.com/en-us/download/details.aspx?id=48136).

 ### Git submodules for Docker.DotNet
 This project uses Docker.DotNet as a git submodule (`git submodule --help` to view manual pages for submodule).
 When first starting a new clone of Docker.Powershell, this requires one-time initializtion of the submodule with `git submodule update --init --remote` to prepare the directories used by the submodule.
 When making changes to Docker.PowerShell that use corresponding changes made to Docker.DotNet master branch, use `git submodule update --remote` to sync the submodule to the latest in master, and include the updated commit id for the submodule in the changes submitted to Docker.Powershell.